ibm-build-lab/cloud-pak-sandboxes/terraform/Using_Make.md

 This is the recommended option to follow when the Terraform code is working correctly or if you are doing changes in any of the the `cp4*/workspace.tmpl.json` files.

-Make sure everything that provisioning the Cloud Pak using Schematics works before releasing.
+**IMPORTANT**: Make sure everything that provisioning the Cloud Pak using Schematics works before releasing.

 1. Execute this command to create the Schematics workspace: